Einstein@Home

 Einstein@Home is a volunteer computing project that searches for signals from spinning neutron stars in data from gravitational-wave detectors, from large radio telescopes, and from a gamma-ray telescope.
 Neutron stars are detected by their pulsed radio and gamma-ray emission as radio and/or gamma-ray pulsars.
 They also might be observable as continuous gravitational wave sources if they are rapidly spinning and non-axisymmetrically deformed.
 The project was officially launched on 19 February 2005 as part of the American Physical Society's contribution to the World Year of Physics 2005 event.

 Einstein@Home searches data from the LIGO gravitational-wave detectors.
 The project conducts the most sensitive all-sky searches for continuous gravitational waves.
-While no such signal has yet been detected, the upper limits set by Einstein@Home analyses provide astrophysical constraints on the Galactic population of spinning neutron stars.
+While no such signal has yet been detected, the upper limits set by Einstein@Home analyses provide astrophysical constraints on the galactic population of spinning neutron stars in our Milky Way galaxy.

 Einstein@Home also searches radio telescope data from the Arecibo Observatory, and has in the past analyzed data from Parkes Observatory.
 On 12 August 2010, the first discovery by Einstein@Home of a previously undetected radio pulsar J2007+2722, found in data from the Arecibo Observatory, was published in Science.
 This was the first data-based discovery by a volunteer computing project.
-As of July 2022 Einstein@Home had discovered 55 radio pulsars.
+As of December 2023, Einstein@Home had discovered 55 radio pulsars.